Summary of Health Care Financial Assistance Policy

 In accordance with our mission to provide people with disabilities the opportunity to achieve independence through rehabilitation, Mary Free Bed will provide medically necessary services, within its financial capabilities and constraints, to those individuals who have limited financial resources.
 It is the policy of Mary Free Bed to provide discounted rates and/or extended payment plans to those individuals needing assistance in paying for Mary Free Bed services.
 This is a summary of the Mary Free Bed Community Financial Assistance Policy.

 Mary Free Bed Rehabilitation Hospital Provider Listing

-List of providers who are covered under this Financial Assistance Policy:
+Providers covered under this Financial Assistance Policy are:

 No person eligible for financial assistance under the CFA policy will be charged more for medically necessary care than amounts generally billed to individuals who have insurance covering such care.
 If an individual has sufficient insurance coverage or assets to pay for care, he/she may be deemed ineligible for financial assistance.
 Please refer to the full CFA Policy for a complete explanation.

 The process for applying for financial assistance under our CFA Policy includes these steps:

 - Complete the Community Financial Assistance Application and include required supporting documents.

 - We look at your income and family size to determine the level of assistance available to you.
 We use a sliding scale, based on FPG as outlined above.